AI Coding Assistant Review 2024: Boosting Developer Productivity

 Use Cases:

-- Enhanced Data Security: For organizations dealing with sensitive data, the self-hosted option provides a secure way to leverage AI-powered code completion.
+- Enhanced Data Security: For organizations dealing with sensitive data, the self-hosted option provides a secure way to AI-powered code completion.

 - Standardized Code Style: Training on your own codebase helps enforce consistent coding style and best practices across your team.